EQUINOCT/Seasight/README.md

 Seasight: a tidal impact and analytics dashboard.
 Pilot stage.
+Under Development for Ernakulam, Kerala, India